liang256/emoji-website/README.md

-# Emoji Website
+# Emoji Picker

-This project is an Emoji Website built with Next.js and Tailwind CSS.
+This project is an Emoji Picker built with Next.js and Tailwind CSS.
 Users can explore various emojis by category and copy them to the clipboard with a single click.

 ## Features